alkeryn/penumbra_indexer/readme.md

 trait to save and query the data to the database, it could be anything, even ram.

-the indexer has a `update_task` function that basically fetch the latest block height, download all the missing blocks from the latest synced and save them to database.
+the indexer has a `update_task` function that basically fetch the latest block height, download all the missing blocks from the latest synced and save them to database in chunks of up to 50 (since it can download concurently).

 the `auto_sync` function is then calling `update_task` in a loop, waiting 5 seconds after each time.